outdreamer/build-a-cure/docs/tasks/new_solution_automation_workflows.md

         - useful structures like 'alignments between change types'
         - 'priority combinations that create consistency or other optimization structures' in a system
       - an example of a way to apply this is identifying whether a solution is moving toward useful structures standardized to that system or away from them
         - this means finding the structures of 'consistency' & other useful structures in a system and identifying whether a solution is more similar or less similar to that structure as its changed, as a way to find optimal solutions in that system

+    - identify change triggers (like rewards/punishments) and apply change functions to those change triggers (like applying 'distribute' to 'rewards') & check if a solution is produced by the changes, bc if the original problem system produced an error, a probable cause is that the rewards/punishments/other change triggers were in incorrect positions
+      - generalization: find other 'probable causes of error/solution structures' that can act in place of 'known error/solution causes', as well as other variations of important attributes like solution success cause such as solution/error inputs/defaults/variables/requirements, including:
+        - patterns/approximations of error/solution structures

     - identify different interaction structures of structures that are particularly useful & apply them as default/core/component/interaction/input/reference structures or other useful problem-solving structures
       - an example interaction structure is an 'overlap of different structures of usefulness', like an overlap of optimizations/cooperation/stability/certainty/consistency structures